geek-cookbook/geek-cookbook/.github/ISSUE_TEMPLATE/recipe-request.md

 ---
 name: "\U0001F370 Request a recipe!"
 about: "I have a request for a fresh recipe \U0001F60B"
-title: "[recipe request] I'd really like my favorite app <name> included"
+title: "[recipe request] "
-labels: 'i: recipe/new'
+labels: recipe/new
-assignees: 'funkypenguin'
+assignees: funkypenguin

 ---